Hazel1994/ViPE-Videos/README.md

 ```

-Here we will list a couple of tips that help you generate better videos most of the time.
+Here I will list a couple of tips that help you generate better videos most of the time.
 - **--context_size**: if youre only visualizing a list of quotes or a set of independent lines, set it to 0.
 Otherwise to 1 (the default value).
 - **--image_quality_number**: if you could afford more memory, higher values than 1 always deliver better quality videos.
 3 to 5 is what we recommend.
 - **--prefix**: if the video does not really match the song at all, try setting the prefix to broad theme that matches the song.
 For example 'love' for a love song.